"Nothing is forbidden anymore." —Enrique Iglesias, "Bailamos"

 It's also playing "The Boys Are Back in Town."

 But I never heard that familiar riff I love most.
 Some nondescript hair metal wafted out the stereo and the evening collapsed upon me with the furious weight of realization.
+I buckled within myself; I melted into my chair.

 This bar I will never enter again had removed Thin Lizzy's Jailbreak from its jukebox.